-The Regulations contain a continuing obligation on Competent Authorities to review (and revise, if necessary) Noise Action Plans every 5 years and whenever a major development that affects the current noise situation occurs.
-It is for the Competent Authority to determine whether a situation constitutes a "major development" triggering revision of the Action Plan.
-In doing so Competent Authorities should consider the extent to which the development alters the conclusions previously drawn from the results of the noise mapping about the overall noise impact from the airport.
-Further guidance on what constitutes a major development is contained in section 1.2, but the Department considers the following to be examples of major developments: the opening of a new bypass, national road, motorway, mineral workings or waste facilities, the extension of an airport runway or the opening of a large new residential area.
+The Regulations contain a continuing obligation on Competent Authorities to review (and revise, if necessary) Noise Action Plans every 5 years and whenever a "major development" 29 that affects the current noise situation occurs.
+It is for the Competent Authority to determine whether a change in situation constitutes a "major development" triggering revision to the Action Plan.
+In doing so Competent Authorities should consider the extent to which the development alters the conclusions previously drawn from the results of the noise mapping about the overall noise impact from road traffic.
+Further guidance on what constitutes a major development is contained in section 1.2, but the Department considerations the following to be examples of major developments: the opening of a new bypass, national road, motorway, mineral workings or waste facilities; or the opening of a large new residential area.
 However, it must be borne in mind that the final determination of what constitutes a major development is a matter for the courts.